JonOuyang/CNN-Exercise-Recognition/README.md

 - the original training dataset is skeleton only, not RGB imaging, so Openpose isn't used in this repository

 Please see Trinh Project Data.pdf for the findings of this testing.

+Our work was presented at the 2023 TRON Symposium hosted by IEEE at Tokyo University Tokyo, Japan!